-Do you think that the Hopi tribe just sat around doing nothing all day, without participating in any hunting activities?
+Do you believe that the Hopi tribe simply lounged around with no involvement in hunting activities?
 Think again.

 The Hopi people have a rich history of hunting that goes beyond mere sustenance.
 From the majestic deer to the elusive rabbit, the Hopi tribe had a deep connection with the animals they hunted.